Oloqq/crocheteer/docs/draft/Draft.md

 > crochet as a tool to visualize hyperbolic geometry
 > https://www.cabinetmagazine.org/issues/16/wertheim_henderson_taimina.php

-This project puts it's focus on using crocheting to create 3-dimentional, stuffed shapes, an art called [amigurumi](https://en.wikipedia.org/wiki/Amigurumi).
+This project focuses on using crocheting to create 3-dimentional, stuffed shapes, an art called [amigurumi](https://en.wikipedia.org/wiki/Amigurumi).

 The person crocheting, works by following a *pattern* that describes the sequence of stitches necessary to achieve a certain shape.
 Designing such a pattern is trivial for axially symmetrical shapes, but otherwise requires much trial and error.